ainsleymcgrath/dotfiles/README.md

 The process for installing everything is in `sample.yml` under `.nothing/`.

-Before you can run it, you need [Python](https://www.python.org/downloads/release/python-383/) and [pip](https://pip.pypa.io/en/stable/installing/).
-Restart your terminal.
+Before you can run it, you need (ironically, yes) [Python](https://www.python.org/downloads/release/python-383/) and [pip](https://pip.pypa.io/en/stable/installing/).
+Download them, and then restart your terminal.

 Get `nothing-cli`: